 It’s likely due to the lack of concrete evidence about the long-term effects of vaping that insurers don’t currently offer discounts for people who’ve used e-cigarettes to quit smoking.
-However this may change in the future depending on research.
+However, this may change in the future, depending on research.

-If I vape but don’t use nicotine will it affect my life insurance premiums?
+If I vape but don’t use nicotine, will it affect my life insurance premiums?

 This will depend on your insurance provider, but some insurers only ask whether you’ve used nicotine products – so cigarettes or nicotine e-liquids.
-For these insurers you won’t need to declare vaping if you haven’t used nicotine in the last year – however this isn’t always the case so be sure to read all questions carefully when getting a quote.
+For these insurers, you won’t need to declare vaping if you haven’t used nicotine in the last year – however, this isn’t always the case, so be sure to read all questions carefully when getting a quote.

 What if I use other nicotine products, like patches or gum?

-As with vaping and e-cigarettes, for many insurers it’s the nicotine that matters – so if you’ve used any nicotine products in the last year you’ll need to declare it.
-As a result you’re likely to pay more in premiums.
+As with vaping and e-cigarettes, for many insurers, it’s the nicotine that matters – so if you’ve used any nicotine products in the last year, you’ll need to declare it.
+As a result, you’re likely to pay more in premiums.

 Do I have to tell my insurer that I vape or smoke?

-When you run a quote for life insurance you should always be completely honest in all your answers – including your smoking or vaping habits.
+When you run a quote for life insurance, you should always be completely honest in all your answers – including your smoking or vaping habits.
 While admitting you smoke or vape regularly will see your premiums increase, the alternative is to lie and risk your policy being invalidated – which could leave your dependants without any pay-out if you pass away.

 How will my insurer know if I smoke or vape?

-Even if you don’t need to go for a check up, if you don’t tell your insurer you smoke and you die as a result of an illness that ‘could’ be related to smoking or vaping, your policy might not pay the full amount – if anything at all.
+Even if you don’t need to go for a checkup, if you don’t tell your insurer you smoke and you die as a result of an illness that ‘could’ be related to smoking or vaping, your policy might not pay the full amount – if anything at all.

 What if I start smoking or vaping after taking out life insurance?

-If you take out a life insurance policy when you aren’t a nicotine user, and then pick up smoking or vaping during your policy term, you must inform your insurer.
+If you take out life insurance when you aren’t a nicotine user, and then pick up smoking or vaping during your policy term, you must inform your insurer.
 If you start smoking or vaping and don’t let your insurer know, they may refuse to pay out on your policy if you pass away.

 Compare life insurance